UCL/MPHY0026/doc/graphics/introduction.rst

 worked out tracking, calibration, registration and segmentation, we come to the part of "and now put something on the screen".
 In order to do that, we will cover basic concepts.
-Most researchers in this field are still trying to get the underlying algorithms working, and few are working at improving the visualisation.
+Most researchers in this field are still trying to get the underlying algorithms (registration, calibration) working, and few are working at improving their visualisation.
 For a good overview see [KerstenOertel2013]_, [KerstenOertel2015]_.

 We will cover: